About the Award

 - Promotes FLY’s mission to the Yale community and encourages FLY involvement

-- Provides advice and networking opportunities to early career professionals seeking career transitions
+- Provides advice and networking opportunities to early career professionals seeking career transitions and helps promote career mobility

 How do I nominate someone?